Disclaimer: The accuracy of the CFS data provided cannot always be guaranteed. Please verify conditions before heading out.

 Water Temperature

 During May and June the water is typically pretty cold.
 When the water is over 300 cfs, it’s usually in peak snow melt time.
 That means, you guessed it, cold water.
-We rent wetsuits.
 The water usually starts warming up when the snowmelt is winding down.

 When is it running?